-COMMUNICATIONS WITHIN THE COMMITTEE
+COMMUNICATION WITHIN THE COMMITTEE

-The Committee relies on meeting minutes for documenting its activities and tracking its progress.
-Formal minutes will be taken at all Committee meetings by ACGIH® staff.
-These minutes are used to record the activities and formal votes of the Committee.
-The minutes should indicate, at a minimum, the date, the members present and absent, important points of discussion, major decisions taken and future activities planned.
-Copies of the minutes will be sent to members of the Committee and the Board liaison within two weeks of the meeting.
-At that time if there are discrepancies, a member may submit a request to have the minutes edited.
-If there is disagreement of the facts of the minutes, the Chair can investigate further to reconcile.
+The Bioaerosols Committee relies on meeting minutes for documenting its activities and tracking its progress.
+Formal minutes will be taken at all Committee meetings, generally by ACGIH[®] staff.
+These minutes are used to document the activities and formal votes of the Committee (without identification of individual names, except for abstentions due to Conflict of Interest).
+Copies will be sent to all members of the Committee and the Board Liaison.

-COMMUNICATIONS WITH ACGIH® STAFF AND BOARD OF DIRECTORS
+COMMUNICATION BETWEEN THE COMMITTEE AND ACGIH® STAFF AND BOARD OF DIRECTORS

-The Committee assures timely and consistent communications with ACGIH® through its Board liaison and staff.
-ACGIH® staff attends all Committee meetings.
-The staff communicates regularly with the Chair and Vice Chair about Committee activities.
-The ACGIH® staff works closely with the Chair on issues including budgeting and spending, meeting arrangements, publications, communications with external parties, etc.
+The Committee assures timely and consistent communication with ACGIH[®] through its Staff and Board liaison.
+The staff liaison or other staff member(s) attend all Committee meetings.
+Staff communicates regularly with the Committee Chair about Committee activities.
+Staff works closely with the Committee Chair on all issues, including budgeting and spending, meeting arrangements, publications, communications with external parties, etc.

-The Board liaison also attends all Committee meetings, providing input to the Committee from the Board of Directors and relaying Committee concerns and thoughts to the Board.
-The Board liaison also works with the Chair during budgeting, policy-making and other issues that bear directly on the organization.
+The Board Liaison attends Committee meetings, providing input to the Committee from the Board of Directors and relaying Committee concerns and thoughts to the Board.
+The Board Liaison also works with the Chair during budgeting, policy-making, and other issues that bear directly on the organization.